 - You can spend a LONG time looking for the perfect theme.

-- A WordPress theme is responsible for how your blog looks, so it’s an important decision.
+- A WordPress theme is responsible for how your website looks, so it’s an important decision.

 In other words, a WordPress theme is like your car’s frame.
 It changes how the car looks, but doesn’t impact the features or performance too much.